 '''

 SELECT id FROM documents

 WHERE CONTAINS(text, 'Tokyo and MDATA(author, Soseki Natsume)')>0;

 '''

 This query will only be successful if an AUTHOR tag has the exact value Soseki Natsume (after simplified tokenization).
-Soseki or Natsume Soseki will not work.
+Soseki or Natsume Soseki returns no rows.